Queensland Conveyancing FAQ

 However, the process can’t continue until probate is granted by the Supreme Court of Queensland.
 This confirms the executor’s authority to act and usually causes delays to settlement, sometimes by several weeks or more.

-Pro Tip: If there are concerns that a vendor may pass away before settlement has been completed, it may be worthwhile to include a special condition setting out what the parties’ rights are should such an event occur – such as a right of termination, a right to extend settlement, etc.
+Pro Tip: Sometimes there are concerns a vendor may pass away before settlement is completed.
+In that case, it may be worthwhile to include a special condition setting out the parties’ rights should it occur – such as a right of termination, or a right to extend settlement.

 It sure can, but most people don’t know about this little trick!
-Under clause 11.2(5) of the standard REIQ contract, a Seller can direct the Stakeholder (usually the agent or solicitor holding the deposit) to release the deposit (less agent’s commission) to the Seller’s Solicitor, to use the funds to pay an Outgoing as a part of the property settlement.
+Under clause 11.2(5) of the standard REIQ contract, a Seller can direct the Stakeholder (usually the agent or solicitor holding the deposit) to release the deposit (less agent’s commission) to the Seller’s Solicitor.
+The funds can then be used to pay an Outgoing as part of the property settlement.

 There are a few conditions – namely the request has to be completed at least two business days before settlement.
 The funds can be used to pay outgoings for the property – e.g. rates, water, body corporate levies, mortgage payout, or even a caveat!